tholman/viewprt/README.md

 // Observe when an element enters and exits the viewport: const elementObserver = ElementObserver(element, {
   // options (defaults)
   container: document.body,            // the viewport container element
   offset: 0,                           // offset from the edge of the viewport in pixels
-  once: false,              // if true, observer is detroyed after first callback is triggered onEnter (element) {},     // callback when the element enters the viewport onExit (element) {}       // callback when the element exits the viewport })
+  once: false,                         // if true, observer is detroyed after first callback is triggered onEnter (element, viewportState) {}, // callback when the element enters the viewport onExit (element, viewportState) {}   // callback when the element exits the viewport })

 // Observe when the viewport reaches its bounds: const positionObserver = PositionObserver({
   // options (defaults)
   container: document.body,               // the viewport container element
   offset: 0,                              // offset from the edge of the viewport in pixels
-  once: false,              // if true, observer is detroyed after first callback is triggered onBottom (container) {},  // callback when the viewport reaches the bottom onTop (container) {}      // callback when the viewport reaches the top })
+  once: false,                            // if true, observer is detroyed after first callback is triggered onBottom (container, viewportState) {}, // callback when the viewport reaches the bottom onTop (container, viewportState) {}     // callback when the viewport reaches the top })

 // Stop observing: